dalmura/infrastructure/sites/indigo/docs/INDIGO-CORE-1-APPS-WAVE-5.md

 argocd app sync -l app.kubernetes.io/instance=wave-5
 ```

-This will take a solid 3-5 mins as the Pod comes up and the certificate is issued.
+This will take a solid 3-5 mins as the Pods come up and the certificates are issued.

 ## Setup Frigate Config